 In January 2019, an infringement case was filed by communication service Hoccer for the German part of European patent EP 2 45 4894.
 The four defendants in the case include three US entities and one European entity.
 The case was split into two corresponding processes.

-The Munich District Court temporarily dismissed proceedings against the three US operations, Match Group LLC, Match Group Inc and Tinder.
+The Munich Regional Court temporarily dismissed proceedings against the three US operations, Match Group LLC, Match Group Inc and Tinder.
 All four defendants operate under the Tinder brand.
 Munich will hear the main infringement proceedings from November.

 Berlin-based company Hoccer develops messengers for ad-hoc communication on mobile devices.
 This includes its Hoccer app, which since 2009 has enabled encrypted data exchange between users.

 Hoccer and Tinder are similar in this respect.
 Tinder is a location-based, app-driven dating site where users swipe through profiles to find a match.

 Hoccer has a long-standing relationship with Wildanger partner Alexander Reetz.
 Reetz brought Hoccer as a client when he moved to Wildanger in January 2019 as the firm’s eighth partner.
 Reetz filed the complaint against Tinder under the Wildanger name.
 He has particular expertise in litigating in mobile telecommunication processes.

 Thomas Gniadek, partner at the Munich office of Noerr, was a new addition to the proceedings.
 At the end of May 2019, Gniadek won the pitch to act as general counsel for the US and Irish entities.
 This was following the discrepancy between MTCH’s account representatives in Ireland, Arthur Cox, and Tinder.